ShortCircuitsUK/CaseFiles/The Rack/README.md

 Modify rails to accept threaded inserts for more durable connections when disassembling and reassembling.

-Use, modify and redistribute these files as much as you like.
+Feel free to use, modify and redistribute these files as much as you like.